By: Tristan Kromer

 “One of our errors was probably focusing mostly on the end users and assuming we had the artists’ side covered and understood,” Vlad later told me.
 “When the come join pitch turned into come pay, it became obvious they wouldn’t.
 Most were performing as a hobby and were already on very tight budgets.
 What they wanted were gigs, and it wasn’t clear if TenTune would help them get those.”

 In retrospect, maybe that was the side of the market they should have started with.
 Looking back at Alex’s proto persona, perhaps TenTune’s riskiest assumption was that Alex was willing to pay for exposure — maybe they could have saved some time by starting with the musicians.
-In a two-sided market, testing the riskier side first can save a lot of time and heartache.

 With the speed and intentionally low fidelity of their testing, they invalidated their business model for a fraction of what a waterfall or “build it and they will come” approach would cost.